carlislerainey/wilks/doc/cc-wilks.md

     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

 For a slightly more convenient syntax, we can use the `lrtest()` function in the lmtest package.
+This function takes the unrestricted fit as the first argument and the name of the variable to be dropped in the restricted model as the second argument.

 ``` r
 lmtest::lrtest(ml_fit, "dem_governor")  # specify name of variable to omit in the restricted model